-Variables contained on Files 1 and 2 were derived from the HC survey questionnaire.
-The source of each variable is identified in Section D, "Variable - Source Crosswalk".
+Variables were derived from the HC survey questionnaire.
+The source of each variable is identified in Section D, "Variable - Source Crosswalk."
 Sources for each variable are indicated in one of four ways:

 - (1) variables which are derived from CAPI or assigned in sampling are so indicated as "Capi derived" or "Assigned in sampling," respectively; - (2) variables which come from one or more specific questions have those questionnaire sections and question numbers indicated in the "Source" column; questionnaire sections are identified as